daemth/easychart/README.md

 -------
 These are the available options and their defaults:

-csvData             : '', // The data in CSV format.
+csvData             : '' // The data in CSV format.
-storedConfig        : {}, // A stored configuration as a flat JSON string. unwantedOptions     : 'global, lang, exporting, series, labels, navigation, loading, pane', // These options types should not be taken into account. unwantedReturnTypes : 'Function, CSSObject, null', // These return types should not be taken into account. optionsStep1        : 'chart--type', // The options for step 1 in the configuration form. optionsStep2        : 'title--text, chart--backgroundColor, subtitle--text, yAxis-title--text', // The options for step 2 in the configuration form. defaultColors       : null
+storedConfig        : {} // A stored configuration as a flat JSON string. unwantedOptions     : 'global, lang, exporting, series, labels, navigation, loading, pane' // These options types should not be taken into account. unwantedReturnTypes : 'Function, CSSObject, null' // These return types should not be taken into account. optionsStep1        : 'chart--type' // The options for step 1 in the configuration form. optionsStep2        : 'title--text, chart--backgroundColor, subtitle--text, yAxis-title--text' // The options for step 2 in the configuration form. defaultColors       : null lang                : {} // An object holding the translations for the chart.

 Example
 -------